 All the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

-All directors can allocate sufficient time to the Company to discharge their duties”
+All directors can allocate sufficient time to the Company to discharge their duties.
+The Board reviews the Company’s Register of Directors’ Interests at each meeting ensuring that this remains under review.

 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.